datinglibre/datinglibre/README.md

     vagrant provision datinglibre

-This is required to restart the docker services in `datinglibretesting` if this server is shut down.

 ### Production

 You will first need `SSH` access to two servers, or virtual servers, running Ubuntu 20.04 with at least 1GB RAM, which